divnix/std/docs/explain/architecture-decision-records/0003-hide-system-for-mortals.md

 However, in the context of DevOps, while not being irrelevant, it accounts for a fair share of distraction potential.

-This ultimately diminuishes code-readibility and reasoning; and consequentially adoption.
+This ultimately diminishes code-readibility and reasoning; and consequentially adoption.
 Especially in those code paths, where `system` is a secondary concern.

 ## Decision